ExWeb3/elixir_ethers/README.md

   • _owner: `:address`
   • overrides: Overrides and options for the call.
-    • :to: The address of the recipient contract.
+    • to: The address of the recipient contract.
 (Required)
-    • :action: Type of action for this function (:call, :send or
+    • action: Type of action for this function (:call, :send or
       :prepare) Default: :call.
-    • :rpc_opts: Options to pass to the RCP client e.g. :url.
+    • rpc_opts: Options to pass to the RCP client e.g. :url.

 ## Return Types